 This document provides a tutorial for developing, testing, previewing, and saving a segment definition using the Adobe Experience Platform Segmentation Service API.

-For information on how to build segments using the user interface, please see the Segment Builder guide.
+For information on how to build segment definitions using the user interface, please see the Segment Builder guide.

-This tutorial requires a working understanding of the various Adobe Experience Platform services involved in creating audience segments.
+This tutorial requires a working understanding of the various Adobe Experience Platform services involved in creating segment definitions.
 Before beginning this tutorial, please review the documentation for the following services:

 The following sections provide additional information that you will need to know in order to successfully make calls to the Platform APIs.